 There are lots of different herbs traditionally used for smudging, but some are easier to find than others.
 Some of my favorite easy-to-find herbs include:

-Sage – Considered one of the most prized and sacred herbs, sage instills peace and tranquility.
+Sage – is revered as one of the most sacred herbs in smudging practices, renowned for instilling peace and tranquility.

-Rosemary – Great for promoting mental acuity and purification.
+Rosemary – with its aromatic allure, is a go-to herb for promoting mental acuity and purification.

-Lavender – Cultivates peace of mind and restfulness.
+Lavender – known for its calming fragrance, is chosen to cultivate peace of mind and induce restfulness.

-Frankincense – Often used to send prayers and intentions to the gods.
+Frankincense – a resin with ancient significance, is frequently burned to convey prayers and intentions to the divine.

 It’s best to use smudge sticks after having just cleaned and sanitized your home.
 Once you’ve gotten rid of physical impurities like dirt and dust, walk through each room with your smudge stick to cleanse the energies and leave your home feeling fresh both physically and spiritually.